felixlopz/hubrise-test-task/content/apps/smood/en/send-orders.md

 Smood then updates the status of the order in its back office, depending on the status received from HubRise:

-- `cancelled`, `delivery_failed`, or `rejected`: the order is marked for manual processing.
+- `cancelled`, `delivery_failed`, or `rejected`: The order is marked for manual processing.
 A Smood operator will contact the restaurant.
-- `awaiting_collection` or `awaiting_shipment`: the order is ready for collection by the driver or the customer.
+- `awaiting_collection` or `awaiting_shipment`: The order is ready for collection by the driver or the customer.
-- `in_delivery`: the order is being delivered.
+- `in_delivery`: The order is being delivered.
 Only synced for restaurant delivery.
-- `completed`: the order has been delivered.
+- `completed`: The order has been delivered.
 Only synced for restaurant delivery.

 Other statuses, such as `received`, are ignored by Smood.